EricssonResearch/illia/docs/index.md

     sudo apt-get install build-essential
     ```

 2. Once the repository has been downloaded locally, navigate to its location.
 Ensure you have created and activated a Python environment.
-Then, install the Poetry library and all the required dependencies using the following command:
+Then, install all the required dependencies using the following command:

     ```bash
-    pip install poetry
     make install-all
     ```